fantpmas/hylia/src/posts/zig-zag-wall-shelf.md

 ---

-Simple wall shelf for in the toilet.
+Simple wall shelf for in the toilet.​

 Plywood joined by biscuits.